 American Trail showcases species that are gems of North American wildlife, and treasures to us all.
 These animals represent the triumph of the American spirit and conservation success stories.
 The majority of American Trail species have rebounded after facing severe threats.
 Many of the residents of American Trail have been listed as endangered.
 Conservation efforts—including efforts made by the National Zoo—have helped their populations recover and thrive.

-Come visit California sea lions—including the pup born in June 2011—gray seals, harbor seals, bald eagles, gray wolves, ravens, beavers, river otters, brown pelicans, and merganser ducks, and marvel at the diversity of America's treasures.
+Come visit California sea lions, gray seals, harbor seals, bald eagles, gray wolves, ravens, beavers, river otters, brown pelicans, and merganser ducks, and marvel at the diversity of America's treasures.

 As visitors move down the American Trail, the landscape and flora of Rock Creek gives way to the rocky shores of the coast.
 Oaks and poplars give way to evergreens.
 Ferns begin to pepper the landscape.
 Trees and bushes will take on a windswept look—the forces of nature shape the native life.
 The sound of falling water—first detected above the Zoo’s river otters—will be heard.
 Forest opens onto a basalt coast as the trail nears its final landmark, an underwater sea cave offering an extraordinary view of life below the water's surface.